kdoore/1335GitBook/agent_-_animated_objects.md

 We can build on Shiffman's intersecting Ball objects, by creating an Agent Class that inherits from the Abstract Pattern Class.

 ###PVector
 We can use the processing PVector class to represent the idea that points in 2D space can be considered as 2D vector objects, with x, y components.
 The PVector class provides a series of methods to operate on 2D or 3D vector objects.
+We can use PVector to represent position and speed.
+See the use of PVector below.

+###Class Agent inherits from Pattern
 ```java

 class Agent extends Pattern{